 Rubrik, a global provider of cloud-based data management and protection solutions, is growing fast: skyrocketing to 1,500 employees in four years.
-The company had deployed Workday Human Capital Management to enhance the employee experience, offer greater organizational visibility to executives, and ease HR’s burden of providing employee services and reporting.
+The company had deployed Workday Human Capital Management to enhance the employee experience, offer greater organisational visibility to executives, and ease HR’s burden of providing employee services and reporting.

 Initially, Rubrik deployed Workday Adaptive Planning only for financial planning.
-But, after it helped reduce quarterly closings from three months to just seven days, Rubrik expanded the deployment of Workday Adaptive Planning to manage data across workforce, sales, and demand planning.
+But, after it helped reduce quarterly closings from three months to just seven days, Rubrik expanded the deployment of Workday Adaptive Planning to manage data across workforce, sales and demand planning.

 Doing so unlocked opportunities for cross-functional collaboration and performance improvements.
 With a new planning foundation using consistent, real-time data, Rubrik sought to accelerate planning processes even further by developing third-party integrations with Workday Adaptive Planning.

-This enabled greater planning automation across finance, operations, sales, demand, workforce, and IT.
+This enabled greater planning automation across finance, operations, sales, demand, workforce and IT.
 Now, Rubrik teams produce a full balance sheet and income statement with data continuously flowing in quarter over quarter, ensuring the once-sporadic Quarterly Business Reviews (QBRs) are held consistently.
 Planning has become more efficient and accurate and has met the CFO’s demand for three-day closings.

 Invalid data hindered decision-making.